Diversity efforts could net the IT industry an extra $400 billion in revenue each year.

 Through strategic partnerships, we will amplify our impact beyond the ISACA network and support our chapters as they tackle the unique challenges in their region.

-SheLeadsTech offers a multitude of opportunities for engagement in the program with people from all over the world so to achieve the goals of Raising Awareness, Preparing to Lead, and Building Global Alliances.
-These include:
+SheLeadsTech offers a multitude of opportunities for engagement in the program with people from all over the world to achieve our goals of raising awareness, preparing to lead, and building global alliances.

-SheLeadsTech’s Ambassador program seeks to engage women in tech and those who support women in tech.
+SheLeadsTech’s Ambassador initiative is a volunteer role that seeks to engage women in tech and those who support women in tech.
 The program is for our advocates, males allies, sponsors and mentors.
 Ambassadors commit to:

 - Support SheLeadsTech’s Mission to Increase the Representation of Women in Technology Leadership Roles and the Tech Workforce.